Belton Park walk

 Belton House main car park, grid ref: SK928391

 Make your way from the visitor reception building towards the front steps of Belton House.
-As you look at the mansion, follow the small gravel path on your right, into the park, keeping the estate railing on your left.
-During the Spring and Summer months, when sheep are grazing this area of the park, you will also have to go through a small pedestrian gate to pass through the temporary electric fencing.
-Follow the treeline all the way to a gate in the wooden fence.
+As you look at the mansion, follow the small gravel path on your right into the park, keeping the estate railing on your left.
+During the spring and summer months, when sheep are grazing this area of the park, you will also have to go through a small pedestrian gate to pass through the temporary electric fencing.
+Follow the tree line all the way to the gate in the wooden fence.

 Belton House is the former home of the Brownlow family and is often cited as being the perfect example of an English country-house estate.
-The seventeenth-century Carolean treasure house contains fine collections of porcelain, silver, paintings and books.
+The 17th century Carolean treasure house contains fine collections of porcelain, silver, paintings and books.
 Why not pop in when you have finished your walk?

 Seen from across the parkland during the walk, the tower was completed in 1751 for Viscount Tyrconnel.
 The viewing tower was designed as a focal point.
 Guests would gaze out along the avenue of lime and horse chestnut trees towards this ‘eye catcher’ on the hill.
 Reach Bellmount Tower from the car park on Five Gates Road.